dhasumi/jr/README.md

 ## Usage

 The basic usage of the `jr` command with `create` subcommand is as follows.
 In the example below, the string specified is treated as the summary of a Task-type ticket using the `jira` command.
-The numeric value specified with the `--sp` option is assigned to the Story Points field.
+The numeric value specified with the `--sp` option is reflected to the Story Points field.
 If not explicitly specified, the ticket will be assigned to the user themselves and placed in the current sprint.

 ```
-jr create "summary string" -sp 4
+jr create "summary string" --sp 4
 ```

 ### Optional parameters